What do you call a copy of a copy? The Moto P30, if new leaks are any indication.

 Xiaomi has never shied away from copying Apple, especially when it comes to design.
 Last year's original Mi Mix was a substantial departure from the company's previous phones, and its edge-to-edge screen (minus the bottom bar) made headlines worldwide.
 Here we are a year later, and bezel-less phones are a bit more common now, with the iPhone X gaining the most attention.

 Xiaomi just released the Mi Mix 2, with roughly the same design as last year's model, and it's a pretty great device (Jordan is in the process of reviewing it).
-But it looks like another variation could be in the works, one that looks far more like an iPhone X. Read More
+Read More

 Samsung seems to be angling towards a different type of ad campaign: one that makes fun of competitors' devices.
 We first saw this (indirectly) with Samsung's 'Screen Reviews' commercial, but this latest 'Growing Up' takes the roasts to a whole other level.
 Several generations of the iPhone are highlighted here, and it's really very well done.
 Read More